1/11 Seilbahn Zugspitze

 A project for the history books

 The construction of the new Zugspitze cable car was a project of unique significance, not only in terms of construction and cable car technology.
-The project has also gone down in the annals of the Bayerische Zugspitzbahn in terms of its size and complexity.
+The project has also gone down in the annals of the Bayerische Zugspitzbahn for its size and complexity.
 The greatest challenges of the undertaking were the altitude and weather conditions at nearly 3,000 meters, the exposed location of the construction site on the mountain, and the logistics involved.

 Lift name